 The Building Better Opportunities project brings together funding from the Big Lottery Fund and the European Social Fund (ESF).
 Run in conjunction with The Marches Local Enterprise Partnership (LEP), the project aims to provide pre-employment support within Shropshire and Telford and Wrekin for disadvantaged people aged 19 and over who are not in work.

 BBO Shropshire provides personalised support and guidance to help participants gain skills and develop confidence, as well as opening up opportunities in employment, volunteering, training and work experience.

-- One to one support – helping individuals to set up email and register on recruitment websites:
+- One-to-one support – helping to set up email, register on recruitment websites and explore opportunities.

-- Support workshops – to build personal confidence/self-esteem, develop communication skills and address personal barriers to employability:
+- Support workshops – to build personal confidence/self-esteem, develop communication skills and address barriers to getting into work.

-- Social inclusion and volunteering opportunities – Gardening and Walking for Health/ Work experience to improve social and communication skills, plus development of daily routines;
+- Social inclusion and volunteering opportunities – gardening and Walking for Health/work experience to improve social and communication skills and development of daily routines.

-- Mock interviews – to help overcome phobias and anxieties, and prepare individuals for interviews;
+- Mock interviews – to help overcome phobias and anxieties and prepare for effective interviews.

 - Job searching and application support – access to laptops and completing job applications with support.

 - Weekly job club session to share experience and tips with peers and undertake training with support.